SmartBoy84/Digifile/README.md

 2. Download the file index from digify, may take a couple of minutes
 4. Change download directory to where you have/want your archive to be made
 3. Plug in the `progress.txt` file (if updating) and select the downloaded excel file listing
-4. When [new] files have been downloaded, run the heirarchy builder to merge/organise the files
+4. When [new] files have been downloaded, run the heirarchy builder to merge/organise the files and create `progress.txt`
-5. Review `errors.txt` to determine any errors that occurred
+5. Review `errors.txt` (if it was created/downlaoded) to determine any errors that occurred

 ## Notes

 * Due to API limitations, must set files to automatically download to some location

 * Process can take a very long time - ~10 sec per 15 pages.
-    - Don't worry if it freezes/accidently closes/explodes as you can use `generate_progress.mjs` to create a `progress` file to continue from where you left off
+    - Don't worry if it freezes/accidently closes/explodes as you can use `fixup` to create a `progress` file to continue from where you left off
     - E.g., downloading ~1500 files took ~8 hours